Fadhaa/aws-s3-with-cloudfront-distribution-setup/docs/cloudfront-https-setup.md

 Once your distribution status = **Deployed**, open your browser and check out your website. in my case, my website is https://mystatsolve.com :

 ---

 ## 🔐 Security Notes

 - CloudFront with **S3 website endpoint** cannot use Origin Access Control (OAC).
 If you want private buckets, you must use the **S3 REST endpoint** with OAC.
+- If you encounter any access issues, create an Origin Access Control (OAC) for your CloudFront distribution.
 - Attach **AWS WAF** for DDoS protection or IP filtering (see next guide).

 ---